omerahmed41/java-microservices/README.md

 #### For Async communications I used rabbitmq, and for sync I used normal http calls later on grpc will be good use, also we can use REDIS as improvement.

 ## Calculate Invoices:
-#### To achieve low latency: we crete empty invoice with Due_date based on client billing_interval everytime We are adding new client, then every time we add a new transaction to the system we proccess it and add it to the invoice, then we run a cron job  every day to process all Due date invoices. after invoice is processed we mark it as done and create new one with new due date.
+#### To achieve low latency: we crete empty invoice with Due_date based on client billing_interval everytime We are adding new client, then every time we add a new transaction to the system we process it and add it to the invoice, then we run a cron job  every day to process all Due date invoices. after invoice is processed we mark it as done and create new one with new due date.

 ## Design Patterns:
 * Pub-Sub: I used bub-sub model along with events streaming broker rabbitmq.